Christisn-J/Christisn-J/README.md

 University of Tübingen
 </a>.<br>
 My work focuses on numerical simulations, data analysis, scientific computing, automation and software development using C++ and Python.<br>
-I have experience developing scalable software solutions, processing and analyzing complex datasets, building image processing applications and working with databases. <br>
+Experience ranges from developing scalable software solutions and processing complex datasets to building image processing applications and working with relational databases. <br>
-I am familiar with modern software engineering practices, including Git-based version control. <br>
+Familiar with modern software engineering practices, including Git-based version control and collaborative development workflows.
 <!--  Currently, I am expanding my expertise in Qt development and CI/CD pipelines using GitHub Actions, while also developing data processing pipelines with Python and PHP. -->
 </p>
 <br>
-I am currently seeking an entry-level position in software development, data analysis or scientific computing where I can combine analytical thinking with practical software engineering skills.<br>
+urrently, I am seeking an entry-level position in software development, data analysis or scientific computing where I can combine analytical thinking with practical software engineering skills.<br>
 </p>

 </div>